How to watch and stream the Australian Open tennis live

 Will Andy Murray be playing?
 Could it be his last tournament?

-Andy Murray is playing at the Australian Open in 2019.
-In an emotional press conference he announced that he’d “like to stop playing” and retire from tennis after Wimbledon 2019 but he is “also not certain I’m able to do that”.
-Therefore, there could be a chance that the Australian Open might end up being his final major tournament.
+Andy Murray did play at the Australian Open in 2019, but was knocked out in the first round.
+In an emotional press conference before the tournament he announced that he’d “like to stop playing” and retire from tennis after Wimbledon 2019 but he is “also not certain I’m able to do that”.

+Brit Dan Evans remains in the draw but will play defending champion Roger Federer in the second round.